South Luffenham

 South Luffenham is a village in the county of Rutland in the East Midlands of England.
-The population of the civil parish at the 2001 census was 432, increasing to 455 at the 2011 census.
+The population of the civil parish was 470 in 2021 increasing from 455 at the 2011 census.

 The village lies largely on the north side of the A6121 road from Uppingham to Stamford.
 It is divided into two by a small stream, the Foss, which is a tributary of the River Chater.

 The village has two pubs, the Boot Inn (formerly the Boot and Shoe) and the Coach House (previously the Halfway House), as well as the parish church and the village hall.
 South Luffenham Hall stands a short distance to the south-east of St Mary's church.
 There is a ruined windmill to the east of the village.